RN to BS Track

 A grade of C or higher is required in all coursework.

-Both a one-year and two-year plan of study are offered.
+Both a one-year and two-year plan of study are offered for both the online and face-to-face tracks.
 Your attendance at orientation (in person or online) prior to the start of your program of study is required.

 While the one-year and two-year plans of study are the traditional options, you also have the opportunity to individualize your plan of study to suit your lifestyle needs.